-Rose lotion bars are simple to whip together and are fantastic at healing damaged skin.
+Rose lotion bars are easy to make and are fantastic at healing damaged skin.
 They also make wonderful gifts!

 To make this recipe, you’ll first need to make rose infused oil.
-For directions to make rose infused oil, see my Peppermint Rose Lip Balm recipe (HERE).
+For directions to make rose infused oil, see my Peppermint Rose Lip Balm recipe.

 Ingredients for Rose Lotion Bars